Local Storage in Embeddables

 Manipulation | JavaScript only | JavaScript or HTTP headers |

-Data stored in Local Storage persists until:
+Data stored in Local Storage persists until:- The user manually clears their browser data/cache